revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsubsection Monitoring Parameters of Interest | FBD-DetNodes %}

-There are additional parameters that may be of particular interest to us that are not directly sampled as part of the graphical model defined here.
+There are additional parameters that may be of particular interest to us that are not directly sampled as part of the graphical model defined thus far.
 As with the diversification and turnover nodes specified in {% ref FBD-SpeciationExtinction %}, we can create deterministic nodes to sample the posterior distributions of these parameters.
 Here we will create a deterministic node called `num_samp_anc` that will compute the number of sampled ancestors in our `fbd_tree`.

 {{  mcmc_script | snippet:"block#","20" }}

 We are also interested in the age of the most-recent-common ancestor (MRCA) of all living bears.
 To monitor this age in our MCMC sample, we must use the `clade` function to identify the node corresponding to the MRCA.
 Once this clade is defined we can instantiate a deterministic node called `age_extant` that will record the age of the MRCA of all living bears, using the `tmrca` function.

 {{  mcmc_script | snippet:"block#","21" }}